Afro-Colombians: Socio-economic inequalities

-Afro-Colombians are a significant portion of Colombia's overall population, yet they are one of the poorest ethnic groups in the country.
-Studies have shown that three-quarters of the Colombian population which is classified as being "poor" are Afro-Colombian.
-This is reflected in some of the daily aspects of their lives, such as the average annual salary of Afro-Colombians.
-While people from this ethnic group on average earn $500 USD ($1.5 million COP) a year, people from White or Mestizo ethnic groups earn an average of $1500 USD ($4.5 million COP) a year.
-This means that the average Afro-Colombian earns three times less than the average White/Mestizo Colombian.
+Afro-Colombians are a significant portion (almost one quarter) of Colombia's overall population, yet they are one of the poorest ethnic groups of the country.
+More specifically, studies have shown that three-quarters of the Colombian population that is classified as being "poor" is composed of Afro-Colombians.
+That is reflected in some of the most basic daily aspects of their lives, such as the average annual salary of Afro-Colombians.
+While they earn on average 500 dollars a year (or 1.5 million Colombian pesos) people that are from White or Mestizo ethnic groups earn an average of 1500 dollars a year (or 4.5 million Colombian pesos).
+That means that the average Afro-Colombian earns three times less than the average White or Mestizo Colombian.

-This is a result of the inequality present in the Colombian education system.
-The quality of education afforded to the Black population pales in comparison to that of the white/mestizo population.
-The Black population is also not granted the same opportunities when it come to jobs or social advancement.
-These are the factors that contribute to an 80 percent rate of poverty among African descendants.
-The World Bank recently reported that the percentage of Afro-Colombians that receive primary education is higher than the percentage of primary education received by the rest of Colombians, being 42% versus 32%, respectively.
-However, many Afro-Colombians are not able to receive any higher education besides primary level education because secondary education (or high school education) is only offered to 62% of Afro-Colombians, while this type of education is offered to 75% of all other Colombians.
-Furthermore, researchers have found that the overall educational quality of schools located in Afro-Colombian communities is much lower and poorer than those in other communities, mainly because of the lack of government support and investment in these areas.
-This was reflected in the results of the ICFES exam (national standardized exam), which showed that the average results for Afro-Colombians were significantly lower than the results of the rest of Colombians.
-Given that few Afro-Colombians reach tertiary education, the range of jobs for most Afro-Colombians is very limited and obtaining high-level jobs with a good salary is difficult to achieve.
+That is a result of the inequality present in the Colombian education system.
+The quality of education afforded to the black population pales in comparison to that of the white/mestizo population.
+The black population is also not granted the same opportunities when it come to jobs or social advancement.
+Those factors that contribute to an 80 percent rate of poverty among Afro-Colombians.
+The World Bank recently reported that the percentage of Afro-Colombians receiinge primary education to be higher than the percentage of primary education received by the rest of Colombians, being 42% versus 32%, respectively.
+However, many Afro-Colombians cannot to receive any higher education besides primary level education because secondary education (or high school education) is offered to only 62% of Afro-Colombians, compared to 75% of all other Colombians.

+Furthermore, researchers have found that the overall educational quality of schools located in Afro-Colombian communities is much lower and poorer than those in other communities, mainly because of the lack of government support and investment in those areas.
+This was reflected in the results of the ICFES (national standardized) exam, which showed that the average results for Afro-Colombians were significantly lower than the results of the rest of Colombians.
+Given that only a very few numbers of Afro-Colombians can reach college/university education, the range of jobs for most Afro-Colombians is very limited and obtaining high-level jobs with a good salary is very difficult for them to achieve.

-White Colombians in Bogotá strengthen already existing racial ladders and reinforce them in urban areas through spatial isolation—placing racism and racial discrimination external to their social worlds.
+White Colombians in Bogota strengthen already existing racial ladders and reinforce them in urban areas through spatial isolation`placing racism and racial discrimination external to their social worlds.
 Discrimination based on race and spatial isolation affects the interaction between citizens in urban spaces.

-Urban researchers have found drastic economic differences between the residents of Bogotá; suburbs are segregated and more economically homogenous, with people of similar incomes.
-This stratification has a racial and economic element to it.
-Afro-Colombians live in all 19 sectors of the city, but are over represented in sectors with the two lowest stratum classification such as Bosa, Kennedy, and Ciudad Bolívar, which are situated far from Chapinero, which houses the city's central business district.
+Urban researchers have found drastic economic differences between the residents of Bogota.
+The suburbs are segregated and more uniform, and people have similar incomes.
+The stratification has racial and economic elements.
+Afro-Colombians are segregated and live in all 19 sectors of the city, which are sectors with the two lowest stratum classification such as designations, Bosa, Kennedy, and Ciudad Bolivar.
+They are very far away from Zona Rosa, a city full of nightlife and entertainment.